 Standing On My Own Two Feet by Tamara Schmitz

 Addison is a regular kid whose parents are going through a divorce, but he knows that no matter what happens, his parents will always love him.
-The text in this beautifully illustrated picture book is inspiring, gentle, and uplifting, and teaches kids that having two homes to live in can be just as great as having two strong feet to stand on.
+The text in this beautifully illustrated picture book is inspiring, gentle, and uplifting.
+Altogether, it teaches kids that having two homes to live in can be just as great as having two strong feet to stand on.

 Two Homes by Claire Masurel